godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 more.
 As the Ball scene is a template for all instances, modifying it and saving causes all instances to update accordingly.

 Let's now adjust an individual instance.
-Head back to the Main scene by clicking on the corresponding tab above the viewport.
+Head back to the main scene by clicking on the corresponding tab above the viewport.

 .. image:: img/instancing_scene_tabs.webp